Traydr/ut-tcs-m2-yellow-17/README.md

 the [Build instructions](#build-instructions) above before running.

-Now the client can be started by running `java -cp target/<output-file>.jar pentago.client.PentagoClient` To start the server, run `java -cp target/<output-file>.jar pentago.client.SimplePentagoServer`
+Now the client can be started by running `java -cp target/<output-file>.jar pentago.client.PentagoClient` To start the server, run `java -cp target/<output-file>.jar pentago.server.Server`

 **Note:** Make sure to replace `<output-file>` by the actual output file.
 This should be something like `yellow17-1.0-SNAPSHOT`